 The Northern Ireland Antrim Coast is a stunning part of the country and the A2 follows much of it.
-There is a very scenic section in Antrim which has earned it the name of the Antrim Coast Road.
+There is a very scenic section in Antrim that has earned it the name of the Antrim Coast Road.
 It is regarded as one of the best tourist routes in the world thanks to the many amazing places to visit along its route.

 Running for 25 miles from Larne to the Red Arch near Cushendall, the Antrim Coast Road passes through the villages of Ballygalley, Glenarm, Carnlough and Waterfoot.
 Completed in 1842 it was built in order to make the Glens more accessible.
-Take care if driving it yourself as it is a single-lane two-way road which hugs the coast along some hairy sections.
+Take care if driving it yourself as it is a single-lane two-way road that hugs the coast along some hairy sections.
 Summer is a busy time on this road, so if you want to enjoy it to the full, avoid this time of year to visit it.

 Things to know about County Antrim

 If you’ve never visited Antrim and would like to know more about it, this section has some information about the county.

 Where is Antrim? – If you are still wondering where is County Antrim, it is in the top northeast corner of the island of Ireland.
 It is part of Northern Ireland and stretches from the northeast shore of Lough Neagh east to Belfast and northwest to Derry.

 - Antrim comes from the Irish word ‘aontroim’ which means lone ridge.